RocketChat/Rocket.Chat.Demo.App/README.md

 The best Rocket.Chat Apps Engine Demo out there.

 ## About this project
 This project was created to serve as a central hub with all the features from the Rocket.Chat Apps Engine.

-Check below all the features and it's implementation status
+Check below all the features and it's implementation status.
+[Browse our WIKI for more documentation.](https://github.com/RocketChat/Rocket.Chat.Demo.App/wiki)

 ## HELP WANTED!
 [Join our Channel](https://open.rocket.chat/channel/Demo-App) and help us develop this App!